abdy22/CSS-430-Spring/README.md

 ## CSS 430 Spring 2021
-    This repo contains projects from CSS 430
+    This repo contains projects from CSS 430 Operating system All files are in C

    # Projects

      # Project 1 Shell program
-         simple shell program in C

      # Project 2 Sudoku Validator  using pthreads
-         C program to validate a sodoku solution
+     # Project 3 scheduling algorithms